 The Foundation has a portfolio of securities that are carried at fair value based on NAV, which approximates fair value, and is based on the net assets attributable to each mutual fund share, with changes in fair value reported as earnings.
-The change in unrealized gain (loss) recognized in 2023 and 2022 on investments was \$52,764 and (\$175,525), respectively.
+The change in unrealized gain recognized in 2024 and 2023 on investments was \$2,960 and \$52,764, respectively.
 The unrealized gains or losses are included in net investment income.
-The change in unrealized gain (loss) recognized in 2023 and 2022 on beneficial interests in assets held was \$21,126 and (\$42,474), respectively.
-There were no gains or losses recognized on sales of securities for the years ended December 31, 2023 or 2022.
+The change in unrealized gain recognized in 2024 and 2023 on beneficial interests in assets held was \$15,300 and \$21,126, respectively.
+There were no gains or losses recognized on sales of securities for the years ended December 31, 2024 or 2023.